input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Heidrun](https://github.com/adosia/Heidrun): an automation platform for Cardano that triggers various actions based upon the detection of a payment to a wallet address.

-*   [IntelliJ IDE](https://intelliada.bloxbean.com/): an IntelliJ plugin for the Cardano blockchain that enables developers to interact with Cardano directly from their IDE.

 *   [Kupo](https://cardanosolutions.github.io/kupo/): a lightweight, configurable, chain-index for the Cardano blockchain.

 *   [Scrolls](https://github.com/txpipe/scrolls#readme): a tool to build and maintain read-optimized collections of Cardano's on-chain entities.
 The tool crawls the history of the chain and aggregates all data to reflect the current state of affairs.
 Once the whole history has been processed, Scrolls watches the tip of the chain to keep the collections up-to-date.